4OH4/doc-similarity/README.md

 Given a search query (text string) and a document corpus, these methods calculate a similarity metric for each document vs the query.
 Both methods exist as standalone modules, with explanation and demonstration code inside `examples.ipynb`.

+There is an associated [blog post](https://towardsdatascience.com/how-to-rank-text-content-by-semantic-similarity-4d2419a84c32?source=friends_link&sk=a23730c6fad2744440eb8d4561088aa8) that explains the contents of this repository in more detail.

 ## Acknowledgements

 The code in this repository utilises, is derived from and extends the excellent [Scikit-Learn](https://scikit-learn.org/), [Gensim](https://radimrehurek.com/gensim/) and [NLTK](https://www.nltk.org/) packages.